georou/grafana-selinux/README.md

 # Clone the repo
 git clone https://github.com/georou/grafana-selinux.git

-# Copy relevant .if interface file to /usr/share/selinux/devel/include to expose them when building and for future modules
+# Copy relevant .if interface file to /usr/share/selinux/devel/include to expose them when building and for future modules.
+# May need to use full path for grafana.if if not working.
-install -Dp -m 0664 -o root -g root grafanad.if /usr/share/selinux/devel/include/myapplications/grafanad.if
+install -Dp -m 0664 -o root -g root grafana.if /usr/share/selinux/devel/include/myapplications/grafana.if

 # Compile the selinux module (see below)

 # Install the SELinux policy module.
 Compile it before hand to ensure proper compatibility (see below)
-semodule -i grafanad.pp
+semodule -i grafana.pp

 # Add grafana ports
-semanage port -a -t grafanad_port_t -p tcp 3000
+semanage port -a -t grafana_port_t -p tcp 3000

 # Restore all the correct context labels
 restorecon -RvF /usr/sbin/grafana-* \